 “Everyone loves chocolate, Taika.
 Just because it has a price tag doesn’t mean it’s some forbidden fruit.
 Besides, if you want me to betray my principles, you’ll have better luck with soba over whatever it is you purple-grins eat.
 This just makes me miss lard.”

-Eria’s host quivers with a laugh, betraying the acid stains on his teeth, the classic markings of wine too much.
+Eria’s host quivers with a laugh, betraying the acid stains on his teeth, the classic markings of indulging in wines.
 The hypocrisy of the luxuriating conservative: profiting from the present and yet tells others they must live in the past.
 The sole clink of a fork hitting porcelain marks the end of the aperitif, a heavy sit in the stomach.
-Yoppo lets his mouth be dapped by an attendant and sighs through a spray of refreshing mist.
+Yoppo beckons for an attendant to dap his mouth and spray his face with refreshing mist.

 “Naoshare, I am supposed to keep this a secret, but I hate you